Some of our information has moved to NT.GOV.AU

 The Territory Government is providing opportunities to increase horticulture and economic development in the Alice Springs region through the leasing of land for commercial horticulture development.

 30 hectares of land at the Arid Zone Research Institute (AZRI) near Alice Springs is being made available by the Territory Government for commercial lease.
-Expressions of Interest (EOI) are now being sought from suitably qualified and experienced individuals or corporations to develop a commercial horticultural enterprise at AZRI.
+Expressions of Interest (EOI) were sought from suitably qualified and experienced individuals or corporations to develop a commercial horticultural enterprise at AZRI.

 The successful enterprise will use recycled water through the ‘Water Reuse in the Alice’ project.
 This project uses a combination of water treatment and storage initiatives to recycle wastewater used at AZRI for horticulture irrigation purposes.
 Alice Springs is currently the only place in Australia with this type of innovative water project.